-You need to submit rent receipts if the total rent that you declare for full year (12 months) is more than INR 1 lakh.
+You need to submit rent receipts if the total rent that you declare for a full-year (12 months) is more than INR 1 lakh.

 No rent receipt required for rent less than 3 thousand per month.
 Just HRA declaration is enough to claim tax exemption.